 Drought

-drought monitor map of ohio.
+Drought monitor map of Ohio.

-Figure 8: Map showcasing drought conditions in Ohio released on September 9th, determined by the U.S. Drought Monitor. https://droughtmonitor.unl.edu/CurrentMap/StateDroughtMonitor.aspx?OH
+Figure 8: Map showcasing drought conditions in Ohio released on November 11th, determined by the U.S. Drought Monitor. https://droughtmonitor.unl.edu/CurrentMap/StateDroughtMonitor.aspx?OH

 Looking Ahead

-Maps of seasonal outlooks for ohio from CPC.
+Maps of CPC seasonal outlooks

 Note: these outlooks do not provide the quantity of above or below normal conditions, just the likelihood of occurrence (i.e., the probability).